-The Journey – The journey to reach your goal is going to be difficult.
-When you sacrifice a significant portion of your time and energy to achieving a goal, you have to drop bad habits and develop new and good habits that will make you better.
+The journey: The journey to reach your goal is going to be difficult.
+When you sacrifice a significant portion of your time and energy to achieving a goal, you have to drop bad habits and develop new, good habits that will make you better.
 This is not easy as outside forces can distract you from your path to achievement.
-However, if you can have successful time management, give yourself ample time to prepare properly, you can build the physical and mental foundation that you need to accomplish any goal.
+However, if you manage your time well and prepare properly, you can build the physical and mental foundation necessary to accomplish any goal.

-Building the Never Quit Attitude – Any adversity builds character and helps you obtain the Never Quit attitude you need, especially if you can turn your weaknesses into a strength – or close to a strength.
+Building the "never quit" attitude: Any adversity builds character and helps you persevere, especially if you can turn your weaknesses into a strength -- or close to a strength.
 Your weakness has to exceed the standard.
-The farther you are away from borderline failing and the minimum standard the better.
-When you train to compete to exceed the standard, you never think about quitting and you are able to move past the survival mode that most people are in during special ops training.
-Train to Compete – Not Just Survive.
+The further you are away from borderline failing and the minimum standard, the better.
+When you train to compete to exceed the standard, you never think about quitting.
+In the process, you move past the survival mode that most people are in during special-ops training.

-Changing Your Perspective – A healthy perspective comes from the confidence in your abilities gained from preparing for your goal.
+Changing your perspective: A healthy perspective comes from the confidence in your abilities, which is gained from preparing for your goal.
 This is somewhat of the “attitude adjustment” many get through a long process of growth.
-The healthy confidence of your abilities comes with many humbling events along your journey that you had to overcome.
-Plateaus, obstacles, injuries, administrative issues, and years of training will quickly humble you, which will make the self-confidence not cross the line of arrogance.
+The healthy confidence in your abilities comes with many humbling events along your journey that you had to overcome.
+Plateaus, obstacles, injuries, administrative issues and years of training will humble you quickly, which will make the self-confidence not cross the line of arrogance.